cmbuckley/cmbuckley.github.io/_posts/2006-11-03-faith-restored-in-wlm.md

 However, my mood improved greatly when I found the button I had been looking for (it had been there all along, this is what happens when we don't explore):

-{% include figure.html img="/files/2006/11/wlm-1.png" caption="Before: no Display Pictures.
+{% include figure.html img="/files/2006/11/wlm-1.png" alt="Messenger showing 3 people online, with no display pictures." caption="Before: no Display Pictures.
 Hey, it's 3am, there're usually more than 3 contacts online..." %}

-{% include figure.html img="/files/2006/11/wlm-2.png" caption="Look over here!
+{% include figure.html img="/files/2006/11/wlm-2.png" alt="Messenger showing a context menu with Show Details option highlighted." caption="Look over here!
 Innocuous button hides useful options!" %}

-{% include figure.html img="/files/2006/11/wlm-3.png" caption="After: Woo --- thumbnails!
+{% include figure.html img="/files/2006/11/wlm-3.png" alt="Messenger showing 3 people online, with display pictures." caption="After: Woo --- thumbnails!
 Plus it shows the personal message and email address of each user." %}

 Seems I'm not the only one who found this information useful: